-Travel.State.Gov > International Travel > Emergencies > Crisis Abroad: Be Ready > Hurricanes, Typhoons, and Cyclones
+Travel.State.Gov > International Travel > Emergencies > How to Prepare for a Crisis > Hurricanes, Typhoons, and Cyclones

 You should carefully consider the potential dangers and inconveniences of traveling to storm-prone regions of the world.
 If you go, make an emergency plan beforehand.
 Even inland areas far from the coastline can experience destructive winds, tornadoes, mudslides, and floods from storms.

 Hurricanes, typhoons, and cyclones are all the same weather phenomenon – they are storms which have a rotating, organized system of clouds and thunderstorms that start up over tropical or subtropical waters.
 They are all “tropical cyclones” but are called different things based on where in the world the storm originated:

 Storm surges, high winds, heavy rain, flooding, mudslides, and tornadoes can cause extreme storm damage.
 There may be widespread damage to infrastructure (such as roads, electricity, and phone and internet service), and serious shortages of habitable accommodations, food, water, and medical facilities.
 Storms can result in airport closures or limited flight availability due to runway or terminal damage and a shortage of electricity.
 U.S. citizens in affected regions may face delays returning home, and may even need to stay in emergency shelters with limited food, water, medicine, and other supplies.

 While these are the times when storms are most likely to happen, it is possible for intense storms to occur outside of these ranges.
 Additionally, the past several years have seen an overall increase in the quantity and intensity of storms, particularly in the Atlantic and Pacific Oceans, the Caribbean Sea, and the Gulf of Mexico.